[Brief Descriptions of 18th Century German Universities]

 The set of highly abbreviated remarks on the fifty-two German-speaking universities that follow is somewhat haphazard and incomplete, based primarily on material provided in Eulenburg , Clark , and Ellwein .
 The purpose of this listing is to offer a rough and preliminary orientation to the community of German universities in which Kant and his associates were living and working.
 Additional information on student enrollment (All Universities, Königsberg) and staffing (Full Professors) is also available, as well as a modest list of 18th century professors at the different universities (and a few Gymnasia).

-The founding years of the universities should be viewed with caution, as it was not always clear which date was being used for the founding date (there are many inconsistencies in the literature).
+The founding year claimed for universities should be viewed with caution, as it was not always clear which event was used to determine the date (and as a result there are many inconsistencies to be found in the literature).
 The date might refer to when university privileges were granted; or to when classes were first held; or to when students could first matriculate; or to when the request for a charter was first made to the Holy Roman Emperor (or other secular authority) and to the Pope (or other ecclesiastical authority); or to when the public celebration of the founding took place.
 Similarly, many of these universities led lives as other kinds of schools prior to receiving charters as universities, and sometimes these earlier dates are given.
 In general, I follow Ellwein on the dates.

 With the chronological index, I follow the classification scheme and data in Ellwein [1997, 321-24].
 Dates after 1800 (e.g., the re-founding of a university) have been omitted, and schools listed by Ellwein but not included here are: Lausanne (1537, theology; university since 1890), Molsheim (1618-1701), Anschaffenburg (1808-14), Passau (1773-1803, philosophy and theology), as well as the mining school at Freiberg (1765) and the following art schools: Nürnberg (1662-4), Düsseldorf (1769-1805), and Dresden (1764).